Manifold Coordinates with Physical Meaning: Related work

 \section{Related work}

-To our knowledge, ours is the first solution to estimating a function $f$ as a {\em non-linear} sparse combination of functions in a dictionary.
-Below we cite some of the closest related work.
+\comment{To our knowledge, ours is the first solution to estimating a function $f$ as a {\em non-linear} sparse combination of functions in a dictionary.
+Below we cite some of the closest related work.... check Rudy2019-tk... yes, they did it}

-Group Lasso has been widely used in sparse regression and variable selection.
-In \cite{Oliva2013-ti} the {\em Functional Sparse Shrinkage and (FuSSO)} is introduced to solve similar problem in Euclidean space setting.
-FuSSO uses Group Lasso to recover $F$ as a sparse {\em linear} combination of functions from an infinite dictionary given implictly by the decomposition over the Fourier basis.
-More importantly, this method imposes an additive model between the response and the functional covariates, which is not true in our method.

-{\em Gradient Learning} \cite{Ye2012}is also a similar work trying to recover non-zero partial derivatives via Group Lasso type regression as methods of variable selection and dimension reduction.
-Their work does not have functional covariate like us as input.
-Moreover, the goal of \cite{Ye2012} is not explaining the coordinates but instead predicting a response given the covariates.

-The {\em Active Subspace} method of \cite{Constantine2014} uses the information in the gradient to discover a subspace of maximum variation of $f$.
-This subspace is given by the principal subspace of the matrix $C=E_\rho[\nabla f\nabla f^T]$, where $\rho $ is a weighting function averaging over a finite or infinite set of points in the domain of $f$.
-While this method uses the gradient information, it can only find a global subspace, which would not be adequate for function composition, or for functions defined on non-linear manifolds.

-The work of \cite{Brunton-2016dt} is similar to ours in that it uses a dictionary.
-The goal is to identify the functional equations of non-linear dynamical systems by regressing the time derivatives of the state variables on a subset of functions in the dictionary, with a sparsity inducing penalty.
-The recovered functional equation is {\em linear} in the dictionary functions, hence any non-linearity in the state variables must be explicitly included in the dictionar.
-On the other hand, when the functional equation can be expressed as a sum of dictionary functions, then the system is completely identified.

-With respect to parametrizing manifolds, the early work of \cite{saulRoweis:03jmlr,tehRoweis:nips} (and references therein) proposes parametrizing the manifold by finite mixtures of local linear models, aligned in a way that provides global coordinates, in a way reminiscent of LTSA\cite{ZhangZ:04}. \mmp{also parametrization from paper by chris fu}